How to identify areas to upskill

 “High self-awareness is correlated with a range of positive outcomes for your career, including better performance at work, higher quality relationships and improved-decision making.
 In fact, a study by America’s Cornell University involving 72 senior executives found that greater self-awareness was the key determinant of their effectiveness as leaders and the successes of their organisations.

-However, research has suggested that while almost all people consider themselves to be self-aware, only 10-15% actually meet the formal criteria.
-This means the remaining 85-90% of the population are making decisions on new skills to pursue before understanding how to fully leverage their own unique qualities.
+However, research has suggested that while almost all people consider themselves to be self-aware, only 10-15 per cent actually meet the formal criteria.
+This means the remaining 85-90 per cent of the population are making decisions on new skills to pursue before understanding how to fully leverage their own unique qualities.

 As a simple starting point, build out your internal self-awareness by writing a list of your core values, personality traits, goals, motivations, strengths and weakness.
 The critical next step is to then share your self-assessment with family, friends and trusted co-workers, to see if they agree or can offer different perspectives.
 Building out your external self-awareness by understanding how others perceive you will provide a much more rounded concept of who you are and the career directions best suited to you.”